zotonic/zotonic/doc/ref/modules/mod_atom.rst

 .. include:: meta-mod_atom.rst

+Support for representing resources as Atom XML.

-.. todo:: Not yet documented.
+.. todo:: Add more documentation